Get a free, no obligation personal loan quote with rates as low as 9.99%

 Types Of Demo Cars

-• Older Models – Frequently called “runout” models, some demo cars become reasonably priced when a dealership or manufacturer sells off their older vehicles in favor of the newest generations.
-Although you would have to settle for an outdated car, it will often be in great shape with less than 10,000 kilometres on it.
+• Runout Models – Some demo cars become reasonably priced when a dealership or manufacturer sells off their older vehicles in favour of the newest generations.
+Although you would have to settle for an outdated car, it will often be in great shape with fewer kilometers on it.

-• Dealer Demos – As mentioned, a dealer demo car is loaned out to employees or other customers.
+• Dealer Demos – A dealer demo car is loaned out to employees or other customers.
 It may be a basic floor version for test drives or a nicer car for executives but a newer model nonetheless.
 While there may be mileage and wear on it, dealers want to sell demo cars quickly, so bargains are possible.

 • Courtesy Cars – If you bring your vehicle back to the dealership for overnight servicing or repairs, they may loan you a demo car as a “courtesy”.
 Be careful when buying a courtesy car, because it may be in better shape than other used cars but could have more mileage on it than a regular dealer demo.